mwwojcik/airline-reservation-system/readme.md

 **Checking availability**

 The ticket reservation process begins with checking information on available flights.
-The customer sets his preferences (departure date/time,origin city,arrival city,class,one-way or two-way trip, departure date, number and type (adult/senior/children) of passangers) and gives information about available fligths (like: the flight number,departure time in origin city,arrival time in destination city,the duration of the flight
-,the number of seats available on that flight).
+The customer sets his preferences (departure date/time,origin city
+,arrival city, class,one-way or two-way trip, departure date, number and type (adult/senior/children) of passangers) and gives information about available fligths (the flight number,departure time in origin city,arrival time in destination city,the duration of the flight, the number of seats available on that flight).

  **Ticket reservation**

- //todo
+It is necessary to provide flight number and seat number to reserve a seat.
+If the difference between the departure date and system date is more than 2 weeks, the ticket is blocked without no cost.
+Customer should make a make the final purchase of the ticket before 2 weeks of the departure date.
+3 weeks before the date of departure, system should send to the customer reminder message.

+If the difference between today's date and departure date is less than 2 weeks, there is no possibility to block the ticket, it must be bought.

+After purchasing the ticket,the customer's credit card is charged.
+The customer receives a mail message with his confirmation number.
+The ticket has been reserved.

 ## Domain exploration
 ### Big Picture Event Storming